Lactose intolerance – when milk becomes a problem

 Lactose-free yoghurt

-Quark, Blanc Battu, cottage cheese, ricotta, feta, mozzarella
+Quark, fromage blanc, cottage cheese, ricotta, feta, mozzarella

 Soft cheese (Tomme, Brie) and semi-hard cheese (Appenzeller, Tilsiter, Raclette)

-Contain only traces of lactose and are well tolerated.
+Only contain traces of lactose and are tolerated well.

 No alternative necessary